commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 ````

 ##### beforeUpdateCallback
-During the sync process if a target inventory entry and a inventory entry draft are matched, this callback can be used
+During the sync process, if a target inventory entry and an inventory entry draft are matched, this callback can be used
-to intercept the **_update_** request just before it is sent to commercetools platform.
+to intercept the **_update_** request just before it is sent to the commercetools platform.
 This allows the user to modify
 update actions array with custom actions or discard unwanted actions.
 The callback provides the following information :

  * inventory entry draft from the source